Prynoix/Prynoix/README.md

-- 👋 Hi, I’m @Prynoix
+- yo, I’m @Prynoix
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning teaching
+- I’m currently learning teaching
 - 💞️ I’m looking to collaborate on if ur interested
 . 📫 How to reach me Prynoix
-- 😄 Pronouns: ...
-- ⚡ Fun fact: egoist
+-  egoist

 <!---
 Prynoix/Prynoix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.